 - Employee 401(k) contribution matches throughout the parental leave, with an ongoing equity vesting schedule.

-Many companies sweeten the whole pregnancy deal with extras.
-Utah-based software company, Domo, gives mothers $2,000 to buy maternity clothes so they can feel more comfortable in the months leading up to the big day.
+For instance, PwC reimburses parents up to $1,000 for backup child care per year when their typical form of care falls through at the last minute.
+And Domo, a Utah-based software company, gives mothers $2,000 to buy maternity clothes so they can feel more comfortable in the months leading up to the big day.
+They also give $1,000 to spend on anything for newborns.

 8. Capture the details in your employee handbook